 Meet co-founder of creative work space Paper Mill Studios and mega mama to Billy and Frankie – Sarah Tildesley.
 From food styling to leading the design team at Jamie Oliver, Sarah has always been firmly rooted in food and her passion for all things creative come into fruition this Christmas with the incredible Paper Mill Sessions.
 Teaming up with Sessions & Co and Help Refugees UK, Sarah is presenting the very first Paper Mill Sessions – a Christmas market designed to champion small businesses from the worlds of food, fashion and creative arts.

 Split across two days, 31st November is a festive market filled with burgeoning talent from the likes of Anyware Kids, Ace & Jig, Been London, Nights by Wilder, Honey & Toast London and We A Family to name a few.
 Come 1st December, the kitchen at Paper Mill comes alive with a lunchtime feasting table by Anna Jones and a myriad of seasonal workshops including calligraphy, floristry, cake decorating, collaging and edible gift making lead by Bee’s Bakery, Georgina Hayden, Inq, Maddy Rix, Fox and Thorn, Megan Riera, Mark Hearld and Masha Karpushina.
 For more information and updates about Paper Mill Sessions be sure to follow @paper.mill.sessions over on Instagram.

-Between bump-growing and brewing up plans for Good Things Brewing Co, we caught a moment with Sarah to discover where she loves to take a bite with her little boy and how she cures pregnancy cravings with a cake or two…
+Between two babes and planning Paper Mill Sessions, we caught a moment with Sarah to discover where she loves to take a bite with her family around North London…

 1. I’d like a table for…